jmersonuo/jmersonuo.github.io/Activities/AltTextTypeandSound.md

 3. Add the listener for the button element with the ID 'YellowstoneButton' on your own.
 Use the same center as the marker and a zoom level of 9.

 Try all 3 buttons, open all 3 popups, and listen to all 3 recordings.
 Does everything work?
-Great.
+Great. <br>
+If not, check that console for errors and follow the thread.
+Do you use the correct ID for each element and corresponding function?
+What line number has an error?
+Do you close all strings using balanced quotation marks?

 ----------